Susana is a mother of three and has a background in psychology and counseling.

 You may never have heard of the three other senses and some have some very tricky to say names.
 They are the vestibular sense, the proprioceptive sense and the interoceptive sense.

-The Jungle Gym Helps with So Many Different Types of Sensory Issues
+Jungle Gyms Help With Many Different Types of Sensory Issues

 Our daughter has benefited so much from the indoor gym.
 She wants to be moving almost constantly so it provides an outlet for that energy.
 From the age of one she would go on walks of 5 or more miles per day.
 I didn't understand it at all at the time, I just thought she loved to be active.
 But looking back it was clearly the constant physical movement was providing relief for her vestibular, interoceptive, tactile and proprioceptive sensory needs.